-As a contestant on this year’s The Great British Bake Off, Michael cemented himself as a fan favourite with his quick sense of humour, willingness to show vulnerability and ability to find joy in difficult situations.
+As a contestant on the 2019 series of The Great British Bake Off, Michael cemented himself as a fan favourite with his quick sense of humour, willingness to show vulnerability and ability to find joy in difficult situations.

 When he is not dreaming up new flavour combinations or exciting bakes, Michael is often found at an eclectic mix of comedy, music and theatre performances.
 A keen runner, reader and traveller, Michael is a mental health advocate and volunteers as a Dementia Friend Champion for the Alzheimer’s Society.

 Michael co-hosts the menkind podcast with Mark Watson on which they discuss modern masculinity and gender with a range of guests.
-Michael has been a guest on the Love Island: The Morning After, The Hoovering Pod podcasts as well as being interviewed for the Head Talks series.
+Michael has been a guest on the Love Island: The Morning After and The Hoovering Pod podcasts as well as being interviewed for the Head Talks series.
 He has also written for the i Paper, Metro and The Huffington Post and been a guest on The Jeremy Vine Show (BBC Radio 2), Good Morning Scotland and Mornings with Kaye Adams, both on BBC Radio Scotland.
-He’s also had a recipe featured in the Guardian’s Feast magazine and was a featured guest at DragCon UK.
-Michael has worked with brands such as Now TV and Mars, as well as fronting campaigns for the Samaritans and the Alzheimer’s Society.
+Michael had a recipe featured in the Guardian’s Feast magazine and was a featured guest at DragCon UK.
+He has worked with brands such as Tesco, Now TV and Mars/M&Ms, as well as fronting campaigns for the Samaritans and the Alzheimer’s Society.

 Michael hails from Scotland where he grew up and studied (achieving a first-class honours degree in English Literature) before moving down to Warwickshire where he now lives.